zitoa/Emacs_guide/README.md

 C-x C-w   write all content in the current buffer to another file
 C-x C-v   find another file and open it
 C-x i     insert content of another file at cursor position
-C-u 'char'  repeat <char> 4 times at the cursor position
+C-u 'char'  repeat 'char' 4 times at the cursor position
 C-g       quit the the previously typed Emacs command
 C-x u     undo previous action
 C-d       delete a char